 Call Youthline on 0800 376 633, or text 234

-If you have seriously injured yourself, or taken something poisonous or overdosed on medicine or drugs, call 111 and ask for an ambulance.
+If you have seriously injured yourself, taken something poisonous or overdosed on medicine or drugs, call 111 and ask for an ambulance.

 If you are trying to stop yourself from hurting yourself right now, you can get help from your local DHB’s mental health crisis assessment team.
-Find your local service by looking online at www.mentalhealth.org.nz/get-help/in-crisis or phoning Healthline 0800 611 116.|
+Find your local service by looking online at Get help in a crisis or free call or text 1737.

 Why do people self-harm?

 There are many reasons why someone might self-harm.
 Most people self-harm as a way of coping with overwhelming emotions.
 These can include intense sadness, anxiety, anger and shame.
 Sometimes it’s just to feel something in response to feeling numbed out.
 These strong feelings or numbness can be triggered by a whole array of stressful life situations from work or study stress to having a fight with someone you love and everything in between.
 The main thing to remember is that the situation is difficult for the person experiencing it and it produces a strong emotional response.